yos-virtus/must_know/README.md

   As conterintuitive as it might sound but vertical inheritance is the weakest part of OOP.
 Lyskov substitution principle is all about that.
 You should be careful when you use base classes.
   * __Interface segregation principle__
   * __Dependency inversion principle__
+  Dependencies should be build on top of abstractions not on top of details